logo_le strade del gusto.jpeg

 All our courses will be held in compliance with physical distancing and the health regulations currently in force and will have a limited number of participants (maximum 8 people).

 To participate in the courses, the use of a mask and advance booking are mandatory.
-Electronic prepayment is recommended (however, cash payment is also possible).
+Electronic advance payment is recommended (however, cash payment is also possible).

 The cost of each lesson is 60 euros per person.